imclab/krr/readme.md

 ## Installation: User part

 For the moment, as I don't distribute an out-of-box solution, I've versioned the  ```client``` folder which is a compilation of the ```src``` folder.
 Later, I'll remove this folder and distribute an easy way to run the application.
+Just run this command:

 ```
 npm installation